 With regard to hemming I recommend using a rolled hem for a neat, barely visible finish.
 Try sewing a rolled hem on the sewing machine or by hand (should you prefer this method).
-Learn how to sew a rolled hem on the sewing machine, without a rolled hem foot with our Blog Post and YouTube tutorial.
+Learn how to sew a rolled hem on the sewing machine, without a rolled hem foot with our YouTube tutorial: How To: Rolled Hem Tutorial.
 You can also sew a rolled hem on the overlocker or serger, this method isn’t as neat as the above but is perfect for use on certain garments such as a lining or a layer of polyester chiffon on a bridesmaid dress.

 How to press difficult fabrics such as silk?

 When pressing silk and other slippy fabrics you must first bear in the mind the fibre content.
 100% silk is a natural fibre and can take a good amount of heat from the iron, but does not work well with water.
 Steam can cause water spots and marks on the fabric, please test before use!

 Man-made fibres such as polyester will require a cooler heat and can be made shiny by an iron, so always try and use a pressing cloth or iron on the WRONG side of the fabric.